frigus02/RESTer/README.md

 yarn start
 ```

-This will generate a working add-on in the folder _.build_.
+This will generate a working add-on in the folder _build_.
 It will also watch files for changes and update the folder accordingly.

 To load the add-on in the browser:

--   **Firefox**: Go to [about:debugging](about:debugging), click on "Load Temporary Add-on..." and select the file _manifest.json_ inside the _.build_ folder.
+-   **Firefox**: Go to [about:debugging](about:debugging), click on "Load Temporary Add-on..." and select the file _manifest.json_ inside the _build_ folder.
--   **Chrome**: Go to [chrome://extensions](chrome://extensions), make sure "Developer mode" is turned on, click on "Load unpacked" and select the folder _.build_.
+-   **Chrome**: Go to [chrome://extensions](chrome://extensions), make sure "Developer mode" is turned on, click on "Load unpacked" and select the folder _build_.

 ### Package